Safety

 Quality management systems - requirements

-ISO 9001 applies to the processes that create and control the products and services an organzition supplies, and prescribes systematic monitoring of activities to ensure that the needs and expectations of clients are met.
+ISO 9001 applies to the processes that create and control the products and services an organisation supplies, and prescribes systematic monitoring of activities to ensure that the needs and expectations of clients are met.

 SCC**